Chicago Bicycle Accident Lawyer

 The Chicago Tribune once reported that Illinois has one of the highest rates of bicyclist fatalities in the country.
 Since that story was published in 2014, the city of Chicago has taken various steps to improve bicyclist safety.
 The city has added many designated bicycle lanes.
 Chicago now has approximately 250 miles of protected bicycle routes.
 Additionally, the Chicago Streets for Cycling Plan of 2020 calls for hundreds of miles of the continuous network of street bicycle lanes throughout the city.

-Additionally, the municipal code of Chicago specifically says that every vehicle driver must “exercise due care to avoid colliding with any pedestrian or any person operating a bicycle.”
+Additionally, the municipal code of Chicago specifically says that every motor vehicle driver must “exercise due care to avoid colliding with any pedestrian or any person operating a bicycle.”

-Experienced Chicago Bicycle Accident Lawyers
+Call Our Experienced Chicago Bicycle Accident Lawyers

 To put our proven track record and our unwavering commitment to recovering your full compensation behind your bicycle accident personal injury case, call our Chicago bicycle accident lawyers at (312) 781-1977 or reach us online to schedule a free initial consultation.